Best Grass for Sandy Soil in Florida (And How to Help It Thrive)

 OK, so it’s not that mysterious.
 It’s because our soil here is basically sand.
 And water drains right through sand, much faster than it drains through other types of soil.

 What to do about it?
-What’s the best grass for sandy soil?
+What’s the best grass for sandy soil in Florida?

 If you have full sun all day, go with St. Augustine Floratam.